tascha/Introduction-to-Connected-Learning/3_why_your_library_needs_connected_learning/building_capacity_for_learning.md

 Another way connected learning builds capacity in teens is by affecting their sense of self through both _production_ and _shared purpose_ elements.
 Through creative experiences and interactions with experts, teens can begin to see themselves as learners, creators, or professionals.
 This changed perception of themselves inspires and empowers them to _continue_ being learners, creators, and professionals.
 For teens who believe that certain opportunities—like a STEM career or college—are not available to them, a change in self-concept can be a powerful catalyst for growth and development.

 <div class="table-format case-study"><span class="title"><h5>CHANGING THE WAY TEENS SEE THEMSELVES</h5></span>
-At one lower-income high school in the northeast United States, a print journalism class requires students to finance, write, and produce several issues of the school newspaper.
-Students in the class reported that they saw themselves as better writers and as more professional as a result of the class.
+<p>At one lower-income high school in the northeast United States, a print journalism class requires students to finance, write, and produce several issues of the school newspaper.
+Students in the class reported that they saw themselves as better writers and as more professional as a result of the class.</p>
->“Journalism has allowed me to write better and shaped me into an adult.
+<p><i>“Journalism has allowed me to write better and shaped me into an adult.
 Think about all the pros within the class: learning to write better, be professional, and how to make connections...
-Not only have I become a better writer from journalism class but a better person in terms of learning crucial qualities needed for the professional world.”
+Not only have I become a better writer from journalism class but a better person in terms of learning crucial qualities needed for the professional world.”</i></p>

->“I view myself as more a social and confident person now since I have conducted so many interviews with people I don’t know.”
+<p><i>“I view myself as more a social and confident person now since I have conducted so many interviews with people I don’t know.”</i></p>

->“I feel I can do more now—more is loaded on me and I can get it done on a deadline time.”
+<p><i>“I feel I can do more now—more is loaded on me and I can get it done on a deadline time.”</i></p>

 For more, see: Cybart, A. K. (2017). <a href="https://search.proquest.com/docview/1907487050?accountid=14696">
 Resurrecting dinosaurs: How print journalism production using mobile phones impacts marginalized students in a high school classroom</a> (Available from ProQuest Dissertations & Theses Global, 1907487050).
 Teachers College, Columbia University, New York, NY.